callumflack/callum-flack-design/content/posts/2017-01-12-oceanblue-living-website.comp.md

 The visual design system uses highly structured fonts, with hand-drawn icons that match the 'craftsmanship' archetype central to their brand repositioning.

-> Callum showed us a bigger vision of what our work means to people.
+> Callum showed us a bigger vision of what our work means to our audience.
 And he's been able to convert ideas into reality.
 The site naturally draws comments and filters our clients.
-It certainly creates better business for us. _— LeaAnne Cassaniti, Owner_
+It certainly creates better business for us. _LeaAnne Cassaniti, Owner_

 @[MarkdownMovie](large laptop frame src="286998027" videoRatio="69.4422442")